yaxit24/Q-A-Generator/README.md

 - Processing time depends on document size, number of images, and tables
 - OCR operations are limited to the first 10 images to maintain performance
-- Text chunks are limited to 50 for question generation
+- Text chunks are limited to 20 for question generation
-- The web interface limits upload size to 16MB to prevent server overload

 ## Requirements